Chair of the Board

 Stephen won a scholarship to Cambridge University where he studied Classics.

 Vice-Chancellor, University of Northampton

 Professor Nick Petford is the vice-chancellor of the University of Northampton.
-Nick is a former Royal Society University Research Fellow and fellow of Churchill College, Cambridge.
-A geologist by training with expertise in volcanoes, Nick has worked in industry (BP) and on academic and commercial research projects throughout the world.
+He is a former Royal Society university research fellow and fellow of Churchill College, Cambridge.
+A geologist by training with expertise in volcanoes, Nick has worked in industry and on academic and commercial research projects throughout the world.
 He has held visiting research appointments at the Universities of Michigan and Vermont (USA) and NASA and is currently visiting professor at Macquarie University, Australia.
 He is a graduate of Harvard Business School.

-Nick has contributed to the debate on energy usage and climate change and has featured in several TV documentaries including Channel 4's The Volcano that Stopped the World and Top 10 Natural Disasters.
-He is championing social enterprise and social impact across the UK university sector, is chair of Procurement UK and works with the Cabinet Office to promote social value in procurement.
+Nick champions social enterprise and social impact across the UK university sector, is chair of Procurement UK and works with the Cabinet Office to promote social value in procurement.

 President and Vice-Chancellor, Cardiff University

 Professor Colin Riordan took up the post of President and Vice-Chancellor at Cardiff University in September 2012.
 Previously he was Vice-Chancellor of the University of Essex, having been appointed in October 2007.
 He moved to Essex from Newcastle University, where he had been Pro Vice-Chancellor and Provost of the Faculty of Humanities and Social Sciences since August 2005.